nuxeo-sandbox/nuxeo-slack/README.md

 This plugin contains an [automation operation](https://github.com/nuxeo-sandbox/nuxeo-slack/blob/master/nuxeo-slack-core/src/main/java/org/nuxeo/labs/slack/automation/SendSlackNotificationOp.java) to post messages on Slack

+## Nuxeo Marketplace
+This plugin is published on the [marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-slack)

 # Known limitations

 This plugin is a work in progress.